Why do you call yourself a designer? You seem more like an artist.

 What are some of your influences?

 My idols include Susan Meiselas and Peter Drucker.
 As a kid, I was a dedicated fan of Bill Nye the Science Guy, the Back to the Future trilogy, and Myst.
-Once I learned how to escaped the suburbs for New York City, rascal institutions like ABC No Rio, the Nuyorican Poets Cafe, and the Madagascar Institute became major influences.
+Once I learned how to escape the suburbs for New York City, rascal institutions like ABC No Rio, the Nuyorican Poets Cafe, and the Madagascar Institute became major influences.
 My whole conception of the world shifted a little after reading Mr. Wilson’s Cabinet of Wonder, and I’m gladly never going back.

 What’s caught your attention at the moment?